kaazing/gateway/doc/admin-reference/r_conf_service.md

 </service>
 ```

-##### Example: Enterprise Shield&trade; Configuration Using ssl.protocols and socks.ssl.protocols
+##### Example: Enterprise Shield™ Configuration Using ssl.protocols and socks.ssl.protocols

-This example combines the previous two examples to show an Enterprise Shield&trade; configuration in which `ssl.protocols` is specified in the accept-options, and `socks.ssl.protocols` is specified in the connect-options.
+This example combines the previous two examples to show an Enterprise Shield™ configuration in which `ssl.protocols` is specified in the accept-options, and `socks.ssl.protocols` is specified in the connect-options.

 On the frontplane, the Gateway accepts connections from clients only using the TLSv1, TLSv1.2, and TLSv1.1 protocols.
 On the backplane, the Gateway only accepts (reverse) connections using the protocol TLSv1.2 (from another Gateway).